JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 This year has been a long one for me, I gave my first talk, got married (a few days ago as write this on my honeymoon...), and I'm expecting my first kid in May.
-Now that the stress of wedding planning is over, and im still childless, its time to add a new kind of pain to my life.
+Now that the stress of wedding planning is over, and I'm still childless, it's time to add a new kind of pain to my life.

 **Doing Advent of Code in pure nix**

 <Note>
-If your lazy, you can see my code [here](https://github.com/JRMurr/AdventOfCode2024) and If your nix curious I included some nix tips at the end
+If you're lazy, you can see my code [here](https://github.com/JRMurr/AdventOfCode2024) and if you're nix curious I included some nix tips at the end
 </Note>

 By "pure nix" I mean only using the nix evaluation language.
 TLDR i will require that `nix eval <my code>` returns the answer to each problem for advent of code.
 This definition allows for [IFD or import from derivation](https://nix.dev/manual/nix/2.23/language/import-from-derivation), this is somewhat intentional.
 You technically need IFD to import nix pkgs which is fine.
-The kind of IFD thats bad is doing something like
+The kind of IFD that's bad is doing something like

 ```nix
 let